 Saxophone & Clarinet

-My students call me Ms. Marlana and you may view my availability on Wednesdays here.
+My students call me Ms. Marlana and you may view my availability on Mondays here.

 Marlana began studying the saxophone at age ten and she still loves every opportunity to play.
 She began teaching saxophone and clarinet in 2010 while attending college at UMass Lowell.
 She earned her Bachelor of Music Education in 2012 and her Master of Community Music Education in 2015.
 She is certified to teach K-12 music in the state of Massachusetts.
 She also has been actively performing in different bands since high school - playing genres from free-form rock to hip-hop.

 Ms. Marlana is an open-minded, caring, and patient instructor, dedicated to helping her students find a love for their instrument.
-She loves working with students of elementary age - adult.
+She loves working with students of all ages, from elementary all the way to adult.
 She is also well-versed in a wide variety of genres including classical, rock, and jazz.
 She hopes to pass on her dedication and passion of music to her students.

 My students call me Mrs. Park and I'm available on Tuesdays.